-It is anticipated that Phase 7 SSES contract will be completed.
-In addition, it is anticipated that assessment of the force mains will continue.
+It is anticipated that Phase 7 SSES contract will be completed and Phase 8 SSES contract will commence.
+In addition, it is anticipated that force main assessment will continue.

 4.5 City-Wide Master Plan

 The City has undertaken a wastewater master plan for the key sewer sheds within the WCTS.